janul/chapter10-review/chapter10.md

 their history and preferences.
 Whether or not the person approved the release of information explicitly or implicitly to the RP, most OP's expect a certain amount of diligence with regard to the handling of shared PII.
-The RP should adopt best practices for data security.
+The RP should adopt best practices for data security, and the extent to which it does is it's LOP.

 * Level of control (LOC): The person wants to update, remove or otherwise direct the use of their data.
 Today people are demanding control of their data as a